kurrik/laulik/reference.md

 ### Yaml files

-The song information is defined by a `.yml` file in this directory.
+The song information is defined by a `.yml` file in the `data/laulud` directory.
 These files must start with the header:

 ```
 --- !Laul
 ```

-Followed by a set of keys / values, in standard
+Followed by a set of keys / values, in standard [Yaml format][yaml].
-[Yaml format][yaml].
 The following keys are supported:

 #### `title` - String